NikolaHodson24/ECE330_Lab_3/README.md

 means for the operation performed (i.e. The "add" instruction cannot affect condition codes, but the adds instruction can set condition codes.
 You must observe the PSR to see if a condition code is actually set!)
+How is this similar to the program in part 2b?
+What is the name for the arithmetic operation accomplished by the "mvn r6,r5" and the next "add r6,1" instructions?

 2d